Decorah crater

 The Decorah crater, also called the Decorah impact structure, is a possible impact crater located on the east side of the city of Decorah in Iowa, United States.
 It is thought to have been caused by a meteor about 200 m wide which struck during the Middle Ordovician Period, circa 470 million years ago.

 Description

 The crater is estimated to be 3.5 mi in diameter, covered by the Winneshiek Shale.
 There is no surface evidence of the impact, as the Winneshiek Shale is more than 50 ft below the bottom of the Upper Iowa River.
 The impact event, equivalent to 1,000 megatons of TNT, did not appear to penetrate the Earth's mantle, but it did push down the underlying Ordovician and Cambrian bedrock several hundred feet.
-It may be one of several Middle Ordovician meteors that fell roughly simultaneously 469 million years ago, part of a proposed Ordovician meteor event, including three confirmed impact craters: Rock Elm crater in Wisconsin, Slate Islands crater in Lake Superior, and Ames crater in Oklahoma.
+It may be one of several Middle Ordovician meteors that fell roughly simultaneously 469 million years ago, part of a proposed Ordovician meteor event, including three other confirmed impact craters: Rock Elm crater in Wisconsin, Slate Islands crater in Lake Superior, and Ames crater in Oklahoma.